 In order to raise matching funds to assist needy BGE customers, the Fund solicits donations from BGE customers through an annual envelope campaign.
 In addition, the Fund solicits donations and grants from corporate and private donors and religious organizations to provide assistance.
-The Fuel Fund administers the utility credit program on behalf of BGE through a series of local agencies.
+The Fuel Fund administers the utility credit program on behalf of BGE.
 The Fund assists Maryland residents in demonstrating financial need, provides administrative staff to administer the program, and provides matching funds.

-9. Utility Credit Program
+8. Utility Credit Program (continued)

 Based on the process employed by the Fund to reserve and distribute the credits, management considers the credits to be simultaneously received as income and expended by the Fund.
-The Fund administered the distribution of utility credits in the amounts of \$2,998,140 and \$1,638,450 for the years ended June 30, 2023 and 2022, respectively.
+The Fund administered the distribution of utility credits in the amounts of \$2,642,325 and \$2,998,140 for the years ended June 30, 2024 and 2023, respectively.
 Accordingly, these amounts are reflected in the accompanying statements of activities as both revenue and program expense.

-10. Operating Leases
+9. Operating Leases